 The Texas Indigent Defense Commission provides financial and technical support to counties to develop and maintain quality, cost-effective indigent defense systems that meet the needs of local communities and the requirements of the Constitution and state law.

 The mission of the Commission is to promote justice and fairness to all indigent persons accused of criminal conduct.
-The Commission assists counties to provide quality representation in a cost-effective manner that meets the needs of local communities and the requirements of state and constitutional laws.
+The Commission assists counties to provide quality representation in a cost-effective manner.

 The Council of State Governments Justice Center is a national nonprofit organization that serves policymakers at the local, state, and federal levels from all branches of government.
 Staff provides practical, nonpartisan advice and consensus-driven strategies—informed by available evidence—to increase public safety and strengthen communities.